USRC Thomas Corwin: Passenger and freight service

 By 1902 the Corwin was licensed to carry passengers as well as freight.
 Accommodations were rearranged to carry 35 first-class and 50 steerage passengers.
 She departed Seattle in May and spent the summer and early fall serving Nome and surrounding towns and camps as far north as Deering on Kotzebue Sound.
 She underwent further modification at Moran's yard in Seattle before the 1904 season.
 This work extended or replaced the stern cabin to give her an entire second deck as well as a vertical stem (fitted with a steel ice protector), two new deckhouses, and a forward pilothouse.
 This so altered her appearance that only a few of her numerous subsequent photographs give any hint of her past as a schooner.
-Besides the outward changes she was modernized with addition of electric lighting throughout the ship and running water in all staterooms.
+Besides the outward changes, she was modernized with the addition of electric lighting throughout the ship and running water in all staterooms.
 The changes added six first-class staterooms and more steerage space, bringing her capacity to 100 passengers and about 200 tons freight.
 One source reports the cost of the rebuilding as $40000.
-When she headed out for Alaska in May 1904 after addition of the second deck there were rumors the modification had made her topheavy.
+When she headed out for Alaska in May 1904 after addition of the second deck there were rumors the modification had made her top-heavy.
 Some passengers complained before departure that she was overloaded and unseaworthy.
 Inspectors ordered that all freight be stowed below deck, but permitted her to sail.
 Subsequently, there were reports that wreckage from the ship had been found on Vancouver Island leading to fears she was lost, but she reached Nome safely on June 8.
 The Victoria Daily Colonist could not find the origin of the reports and branded them a deliberate hoax.